 Many residents are able to safely shelter at home in the event of a hurricane or other emergency.
 However, some residents are required to evacuate their homes.
 This can be especially difficult for residents who are disabled, have special medical needs, or are otherwise vulnerable during an emergency.
-To the extent possible, shelters provide residents with a safe place to stay and basic assistance to help them get through the emergency.
+To the extent possible, shelters provide residents basic protection from the storm and the necessary assistance to help them get through the emergency.
 Residents who must evacuate their home have several options to consider:

 Option One – Stay With Family or Friends Outside the Evacuation Zone

 This is your first, best choice and where you will be most comfortable.

 Option Two – Stay in a General Population Shelter